Lebanon Real Estate and Homes For SaleCity

 When it comes to good eats, locals flock to Demo’s Restaurant.
 This family-friendly Italian restaurant has daily specials and ample portion sizes.
 They offer unparalleled hospitality and a great place to meet friends and relatives.

-For a nice night out with your spouse or a date, Town Square Social is one of the best places for a cocktail, glass of wine, and scrumptious food that isn’t too fussy.
+For a nice date night out with your spouse, Town Square Social is one of the best places for a cocktail, glass of wine, and scrumptious food that isn’t too fussy.

 Voodoo Smokehouse is sure to please those with a palate for spice and international delights.
 Al-Basha Lounge is also a great way to experience a unique menu with Mediterranean and Middle Eastern flair.
 For pure American-pleasure Lebanon locals highly recommend New Moon Barbeque.